racoon-supply-rac/chihuahua_nft_marketplace_docs/docs/milestone_0_planning_roadmap_design/plan_&_roadmap.md

 The current roadmap/planning is a detailed and updated version of the proposal's milestones that were published on-chain. <br>

 ## Milestone #0 - Preparation and planning: (February 10th, 2023 to February 17th, 2023)
-The goal for this part of the project is to identify all of the resources we will need to build the NFT marketplace, including visuals and designs for the website/application and the smart contract, as well as additional front-end and back-end development.
+The goal for this part of the project is to identify all of the resources we will need to build the NFT marketplace, including visuals and designs for the website/application and the smart contract, as well as additional front-end and back-end development. <br>

+Also, we made some visuals about the marketplace and the smart contracts to let everyone see what is our idea of the marketplace.
+These are mainly sketches of how we intend to make our own implementation of an NFT marketplace.
+We're looking forward to get your comments and feedback.

 ### Expected Resources Needed to Realize the Project
 Our team consists of one front-end developer and one back-end developer, so we have sufficient resources to create the website/application interface and the Rust smart contract.<br>